 The basic block gives a broad competence in mathematics at the advanced level.
 It is mandatory to read one course in each of the four areas listed below.
 Each course corresponds to 7.5 ECTS credits.

-- Analysis: Advanced Real Analysis I (also called ), , Advanced Real Analysis II (also called ), or .
+- Analysis: Advanced Real Analysis I, Fourier Analysis, Advanced Real Analysis II, or Partial Differential Equations.

 2. Profile Block

 The profile block contains 30 ECTS credits of courses in mathematics on the advanced level.
 These courses are chosen freely.
 It is here that the student specializes and prepares for the master thesis.

 Courses may be chosen outside mathematics courses outside the program, e.g. in mathematical physics, mathematical statistics, optimization theory or theoretical computer science.
 Please consult the director(s) of the program.

 This block consists of free courses corresponding to 15 ECTS credits, and the following two mandatory courses:

 - AK2036 Theory and Methodology of Science with Applications,

 7.5 credits, (or the corresponding course at Stockholm University).